troglobit/finit/contrib/alpine/README.md

 files there.
 So the `PKG_CONFIG_LIBDIR` environment variable must be used, or change the install prefix to `/usr`.

-The bundled `build.sh` script can be used to configure and build finit:
+The bundled [build.sh](build.sh) script can be used to configure and build finit:

     alpine:~# cd finit
     alpine:~/finit# ./contrib/alpine/build.sh

-Then run the `install.sh` script to install all files, including the sample `finit.conf` and `finit.d/*.conf` files.
+Then run the [install.sh](install.sh) script to install all necessary files, including the sample `finit.conf` and `finit.d/*.conf` files.
 More on that below.

     alpine:~/finit# ./contrib/alpine/install.sh